padrinobook/padrinobook/outline.md

   - User account (specify the points) DONE
   - User Article (specify the little tasks) DONE
   - Basic coding of the app DONE
-  - haml for displaying the view
+  - haml for displaying the view DONE
     - Short introduction about haml and how it works
     - Why not plain erb?
   - Writing first tests with RSpec